-It’ll be waaaaaay smoother if you take down the lights rather than your customers.
-You don’t want to deal with someone else’s tangled mess.
+Keep in mind, it’ll be WAY SMOOTHER if you take down the lights (rather than your customers).
+After all, you don’t want to deal with someone else’s tangled mess.

-Each job can take anywhere from 3 hours… to 3 weeks… depending on the size of the property.
+Depending on the size of the property, each job can take anywhere from 3 hours… to 3 weeks.

 The most common decorations are roofline lighting, widow outlining, and tree lighting.
 Some customers may also want garland.
 If that’s the case, look into pre-lit garland instead of trying to struggle with putting your own lights into the garland.

 You’ll have to assess the amount of work for each property.
-Some ideas to map our prior to installation include:
+Some ideas to map your prior to installation include:

 Make sure you and your crew are following safety protocols:

-Mistakes and missteps can happen, and the last thing you want is to spend the holidays in the ER!
+Mistakes and missteps can happen, and the last thing you want is to spend the holidays in the emergency room!

-It's a great way to keep your business turning a profit all year long...
+Now, you know why Christmas light installation is a great way to make money and keep your business turning a profit all year long.

-... and can keep your team members happily employed so you don't lose them next spring.
+Plus, you can can Christmas light installation as a way to keep your favorite team members happily employed (so you don't lose them next spring).

-Think about how you started your lawn care business - now go DO THAT with Christmas lights.
+Think about how you started your lawn care business...
+Now, go DO THAT with Christmas light installation.